natura-cosmeticos/fastlane-plugin-bitrise-automation/README.md

 ### Known issues

-- For now the only option is to trigger a build via a commit hash.
-It should be more flexible as Bitrise allows triggering by branch, tag, commit or default strategy.
+- Triggering a build with a tag is not yet implemented
 - The author option to trigger the build is not implemented
 - The environments option to trigger the build is not implemented
 - Pagination on API responses is not implemented